 Toric contact lenses are designed to correct astigmatism and custom made to fit the eye of the patient.
 Rather than having a perfectly spherical surface like standard contact lenses, toric lenses have a more oblong shape made to accommodate the shape of the astigmatic eye.
 Toric lenses can be made of either soft or rigid gas permeable (RGP or GP) lens material, however the soft toric lenses are more common.

 Toric contact lenses are also designed in such a way that the lenses stay in place on the eye to maintain proper vision.
 Sometimes as the eye moves or blinks the lens can rotate considerably on the eye.
 If this rotation continues with a soft toric lens, a rigid gas permeable lens might be more effective.
 Rigid gas permeable lenses have a longer initial adjustment time, but once this has passed they are usually just as comfortable as soft contact lenses and they are often easier to care for.

 Toric lenses are available in every wearing schedule from daily disposable to long-term wear.
 In some cases you may even find colored toric contact lenses.
 Due to the customization required, toric lenses tend to be more expensive and may take more laboratory time to make than traditional lenses.

 If you have astigmatism, finding the right fit for your contact lenses is essential.
-Make an appointment with Honest Eye Doctor in East Round Rock for a full assessment to determine which type of toric lenses will work best for you to help you see and feel your best.
+Make an appointment with Honest Eye Doctor in Palm Valley Round Rock for a full assessment to determine which type of toric lenses will work best for you to help you see and feel your best.